Mentoring SURF Students

 - Project Time Management: Sample Time Management Spreadsheet

-- Initial Reflection regarding Goals-Handout
+- Initial Reflection on goals for student

 - Thoughts on Mentoring, Dr. Steve Beaudoin, Purdue University